-The method used to return from an exception depends on whether the exception handler uses stack operations or not.
+The method you use to return from an exception depends on whether or not the exception handler uses stack operations.
 In both cases, to return execution to the place where the exception occurred an exception handler must:

 - restore the CPSR from the appropriate SPSR - restore the PC using the return address from the appropriate LR.